PureClarity/pureclarity-woocommerce/readme.txt

 * display issue when displaying waiting page by default
 * fixing double signup possibility if you refresh the signup page before the signup submission has been submitted to PureClarity
 * signup doesnt automatically complete if you navigate away from the signup while it's waiting, added cron job

+= 3.0.3 =
+* Added optional phone number to signup process
+* Fixed issue with name not being sent correctly on signup